HTTP Load Balancer

 -

-Note: See the Explore Security Monitoring > DDoS section in Monitor HTTP Load balancer to learn more about observing and reacting to an active DDoS attack.
+section in the Monitor HTTP Load balancer guide to learn more about observing and reacting to an active DDoS attack.

 Step 5.5: Configure Client-Side Defense.